 Jump to article contents:

-Want to find the right debt solution?
-Give us a call (0800 044 3194) or complete the form below to speak to one of our experts
+Want help to decide which solution is right for you?
+Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 The alternatives described below apply if you are living in England, Wales or Northern Ireland.
 If you live in Scotland you should consider the solutions available locally.

 Consolidation is normally the first option you think about if you are struggling with debt.
 It involves paying off multiple smaller debts with a single loan.